OpenKitten/Meow/README.md

 - Every model is a **final** class
 - Every model must have a property `id` of type ObjectId
+- You need to explicitly define the type of all properties you want to have serialized
 </details>

 <details>